 If the prosecution agrees to reduce a DUI charge to wet reckless, they must explain—in court—the reason why the defendant was given the reduction.
 In addition, the court must also approve the plea agreement.

-The following are the benefits of a wet reckless plea:
+Less harsh consequences are the benefits of a wet reckless charge:

-- Shorter jail term – A conviction for wet reckless results in a maximum 90-day jail sentence.
-By contrast, a DUI conviction is punishable by a jail term of up to six months for a first offense.
+- Shorter jail term – While a DUI conviction is punishable by a jail term of up to six months for a first offense, a wet reckless charge comes with a maximum

 - Shorter probation period – Probation for a wet reckless charge in California typically lasts between one and two years, while a DUI conviction may lead to a three- to five-year probation period.
 However, individuals convicted of wet reckless will be required to participate in an alcohol and drug awareness program as a probationary condition.